Discover your family history and research the local area in the Local and Family History library, located on the 2nd floor of Leeds Central Library.

 Where possible please supply an index reference from the Yorkshire BMD website.
 This will aid the search for the certificate.

-Keep up with latest news and events with our quarterly newsletter, available to download from the documents section of this page.
+Keep up with latest news and events with our quarterly newsletter, available in the Documents section of this page.

 If you’re unable to visit the library, staff will answer quick enquiries received by email, letter or telephone free of charge.
 For more detailed research, a fee will apply (contact us to find out more).